 Appointments can be made for access to the collection for research purposes.

 Personal items can be offered as donations to the Schoolhouse Museum’s collection.
 We are currently only accepting items used in NSW primary schools prior to 1972 and that meet our collection criteria.
-Exceptions may be made for newer objects of a rare or unique nature or are in pristine condition.
-All items will be assessed by the curator.
+Exceptions may be made for newer objects of a rare or unique nature or in pristine condition with known provenance.
+All items offered will be assessed by the curatorial team.
 Not all items can be accepted.

 Search the Collection